Nukesor/comfy-table/README.md

 The following are official statements of the other crate authors.
 [This ticket](https://github.com/Nukesor/comfy-table/issues/76) can be used as an entry to find all other sibling tickets in the other projects.

-### Cli-Table
+### Cli-table

-The main focus of `cli-table` is to support all platforms and at the same time limit the dependencies to keep the compile times and crate size low.
+The main focus of [`cli-table`](https://crates.io/crates/cli-table) is to support all platforms and at the same time limit the dependencies to keep the compile times and crate size low.

 Currently, this create only pulls two external dependencies (other than cli-table-derive):